ec-europa/europa-component-library/src/website/src/pages/ec/components/navigation/breadcrumb/docs/usage.md

 ![Don't use "home"](https://inno-ecl.s3.amazonaws.com/media/images/EC/Breadcrumb/Breadcrumb_Default_01.svg)

-- Put "home" as first segment. "home" is too ambiguous in the context of the EC webpresence, it could be EC homepage or the current "subsite" homepage.
+- Put "home" as first segment. "home" is too ambiguous in the context of the EC web-presence, it could be EC homepage or the current "subsite" homepage.

 Illustration: European Commission > Priorities > Digital Single Market
 Illustration: European Commission > Strategy > Digital Single Market